 Lao Folktales: The Magic White Swan

-Once there was a lonely farmer who decided to go fishing one day.
+Once upon a time there was a lonely farmer who decided to go fishing one day.
 He wore a shawl around his head to save from being bitten by mosquitoes and other bugs and carried a long fishing net.
 When he reached the river, he cast his net but caught nothing.
 He did this again and again but still caught nothing.
 Not a single fish could be found inside the webbing of his net.
-He repeated this once, twice, three times but still found when pulling in his net from the river he didn't find any fish, big or small.
+He repeated this once, twice, three times but still found nothing when pulling in his net from the river.
+He didn't find any kind of fish either big or small.
 Finally, he decided to try just one last time.
-When pulling his net in, he was surprised at the resistance: “Oh, this is so heavy,” he said out loud.
+When pulling his net from the river, he was pleasantly surprised at the resistance: “Oh, this is so heavy,” he said out loud.

-“I can take you away to a beautiful place far away to the Land of Flowers.
+“I can take you to a beautiful place far here, to the Land of Flowers.
 Once there, you can have whatever you wish.”

 He picked one flower and found it to be surprisingly heavy.
 He picked a second flower and found it to be heavier.
 He picked a third and found it to be almost unbearably heavy.